CroP-BioDiv/zcitools/docs/project.md

 * learn about working on bioinformatic topics,
 * implement solutions in some organized way for simpler reusability, or at least to easier find what was done in the first place,
 * have functionalities that are possible to mix, to allow working on problem variations,
-* have possibility to run (demanding) calculation locally, on dedicated server, or on cluster.
+* have possibility to run (demanding) calculation locally, or on dedicated server, or on cluster.

 ## Command